2010 Egyptian parliamentary election

 Mediha Khattab, a woman running for a NDP female quota seat, delivers a speech at a rally in the Old Cairo neighborhood.

 Parliamentary elections were held in Egypt in 2010.
 The first stage was held on 28 November 2010 and the second round was held on 5 December 2010.

 The election was scheduled in two stages to form the Ninth Assembly since the adoption of the 1971 Constitution.
-444 ordinary seats were contested with 64 additional seats reserved for women, while the President appointed 10 members, making a total of 518 seats.
+444 ordinary seats were contested with 64 additional seats reserved for women, while the president appointed 10 members, making a total of 518 seats.

-Human rights groups said this was the "most fraudulent poll ever" in Egypt's history.
+Human rights groups said the election was the "most fraudulent ever" in Egypt's history.
 It is considered to have been a factor in the Egyptian Revolution that occurred shortly afterwards in early 2011.

 Background

 This election follows the Muslim Brotherhood completing the five-year parliamentary term in which it held on as the largest-ever minority bloc.